 This policy outlines the arrangements for collection of student fees and charges.
-It covers sanctions which may be used in relation to students with overdue debts and is designed to ensure that all students are treated fairly and equitably.
+It covers sanctions which may be used in relation to students with overdue tuition fee debts and is designed to ensure that all students are treated fairly and equitably.

 If you fail to pay your tuition fees on time services including library including your computing facilities will be withdrawn and your enrolment may be revoked.